Barycentric bounds on the error exponents of quantum hypothesis exclusion: Acknowledgements

-\textbf{Acknowledgements } MM and MMW are grateful to Johannes Jakob Meyer for inviting them to the ``Friends of Hypothesis Testing'' email exchange, and MMW is especially grateful as it reminded him of Ref.~\cite[Theorem~1]{vazquez-vilar2016MultipleQuantumHypothesis}.
-HKM and MMW are also grateful to Prof.~Michael Nussbaum for many discussions during the development of Ref.~\cite{mishra2024OptimalErrorExponents}, which helped to shape their thinking about the quantum hypothesis exclusion problem. \\
+MM and MMW are grateful to Johannes Jakob Meyer for inviting them to the ``Friends of Hypothesis Testing'' email exchange, and MMW is especially grateful as it reminded him of Ref.~\cite[Theorem~1]{vazquez-vilar2016MultipleQuantumHypothesis}.
+HKM and MMW are also grateful to Prof.~Michael Nussbaum for many discussions during the development of Ref.~\cite{mishra2024OptimalErrorExponents}, which helped to shape their thinking about the quantum hypothesis exclusion problem.

-\textbf{Funding } KJ acknowledges support from the NSF under grant no.~2329662.
+KJ acknowledges support from the NSF under grant no.~2329662.
 HKM and MMW acknowledge support from the NSF under grant no.~2304816 and grant no.~2329662 and AFRL under agreement no.~FA8750-23-2-0031.
-The work of MM was partially funded by the National Research, Development and Innovation Office of Hungary via the research grant K146380, and by the Ministry of Culture and Innovation and the National Research, Development and Innovation Office within the Quantum Information National Laboratory of Hungary (Grant No.~2022-2.1.1-NL-2022-00004).
+The work of MM was partially funded by the National Research, Development and Innovation Office of Hungary via the research grants K146380 and Excellence 151342, and by the Ministry of Culture and Innovation and the National Research, Development and Innovation Office within the Quantum Information National Laboratory of Hungary (Grant No.~2022-2.1.1-NL-2022-00004).

 This material is based on research sponsored by Air Force Research Laboratory under agreement number FA8750-23-2-0031.
 The U.S. Government is authorized to reproduce and distribute reprints for Governmental purposes notwithstanding any copyright notation thereon.
-The views and conclusions contained herein are those of the authors and should not be interpreted as necessarily representing the official policies or endorsements, either expressed or implied, of Air Force Research Laboratory or the U.S. Government. \\
+The views and conclusions contained herein are those of the authors and should not be interpreted as necessarily representing the official policies or endorsements, either expressed or implied, of Air Force Research Laboratory or the U.S. Government.

-\textbf{Data availability } Data sharing is not applicable to this article as no datasets were generated or analyzed during the current study. \\

-\textbf{Competing interests } The authors have no competing interests to declare that are relevant to the content of this article.